Update: October 19, 2017 (First Posted October 4th)

 He practiced law for several years, including a stint as General Counsel to the Mannix construction business, based in Calgary.
-Mannix had served as an incubator for another young lawyer who would lead another provincial Progressive Conservative Party – the difference being he would lead his party to big victories, starting in 1971: Peter Lougheed (1928-2012) of Alberta.
+Mannix had served as an incubator for another young lawyer who would lead another provincial Progressive Conservative Party – the difference being he would lead his party to big victories over SocCreds in his province, starting in 1971: Peter Lougheed (1928-2012) of Alberta.

 In the early 1990s, Warren was Executive Director of the BC International Commercial Arbitration Centre.
 He died in 2005 at the age of 66.

-The 1972 TV ads had pretty high production values, in my opinion, although the lyrics to the tune that played during each ad were admittedly rather schmalzy:
+The 1972 TV ads had pretty high production values, in my opinion, although the lyrics to the tune that played during each ad were schmalzy: